 - This medicine may raise your risk of having a heart attack or stroke.
 This is more likely in people who already have heart disease.
 People who use this medicine for a long time might also have a higher risk.

 - This medicine might cause bleeding in your stomach or intestines.
-This is more likely if you have had a stomach ulcer in the past, if you smoke or drink alcohol regularly, if you are over 60 years old, if you are in poor health, or if you are using certain other medicines (a steroid or a blood thinner).
+This is more likely if you have had a stomach ulcer in the past, if you smoke or drink alcohol regularly, if you are over 60 years old, are in poor health, or using certain other medicines (a steroid medicine or a blood thinner).

 - Make sure any doctor or dentist who treats you knows that you are using this medicine.